 Google Merchant Center Settings in Volusion

-- In you Admin Area, go to Inventory > Import / Export.
+- In your Admin Area, go to Inventory > Import/Export.

-- Click the Enable button under the Generic heading.
+- Click Enable button under the Generic heading.

 - Click the Google Merchant Center Integration link.

 - Enter the FTP username, password, and the file name exactly as you entered them in the Google Merchant Center configuration process above.

 - Enter a title and description for your Google Merchant Center export into the corresponding fields on this page.
 You can enter anything you wish but note that these fields are required by Google's system.